renevdzee/Home-Assistant-Luxtronik/README.md

 The binary protocol has 4 commands which are decribed in seperate files:

+- 3001 : Read Attribute, not implmented (at least in V3.79)
 - [3002](3002.md) : Writing parameters to the heatpump
 - [3003](3003.md) : Read parameters from the heatpump
 - [3004](3004.md) : Read calculations from the heatpump (measurement values, etc.)
 - [3005](3005.md) : Read visibilitys from  the heatpump (not clear at the Moment what the purpose of these is)
+- 3006 : Authenticate, not implmented (at least in V3.79)